Trepan-Debuggers/zshdb/docs/commands/data/eval.rst

 portion.
 For this, use eval?.
 Actually, any alias that ends in ? which is aliased to eval will do thie same thing.

-Run *python-statement* in the context of the current frame.
+Run *cmd* in the context of the current frame.

 If no string is given, we run the string from the current source code about to be run.
 If the command ends `?` (via an alias) and no string is